Concentration bounds on response-based vector embeddings of black-box generative models: Abstract

 \section{Abstract}

 Generative models, such as large language models or text-to-image diffusion models, can generate relevant responses to user-given queries.
 Response-based vector embeddings of generative models facilitate statistical analysis and inference on a given collection of black-box generative models.
 The \textit{Data Kernel Perspective Space embedding} is one particular method of obtaining response-based vector embeddings for a given set of generative models, already discussed in the literature.
-In this paper, under appropriate regularity conditions, we establish high probability concentration bounds on the sample vector embeddings for a given set of generative models, obtained through the method of \textit{Data Kernel Perspective Space embedding}.
-Our results tell us the required number of sample responses needed in order to approximate the population-level vector embeddings with a desired level of accuracy.
-The algebraic tools used to establish our results can be used further for establishing concentration bounds on Classical Multidimensional Scaling embeddings in general, when the dissimilarities are observed with noise.
+This method obtains pairwise dissimilarities between every pair of generative models in a given set of generative models, based on their responses to a set of user-given queries, and embeds the dissimilarities into a finite-dimensional Euclidean space through multidimensional scaling.
+In our work, we establish high probability concentration bounds for the resultant vector embeddings based on sampled responses of the generative models.

 Key words: generative models, classical multidimensional scaling, concentration inequalities